N3CKR0/gasmd/README.md

 # gasmd
-Small bash script to pull down the tool's I use for pentesting
+Small bash script to pull down most of the tool's I use for pentesting